bkager/Tiny-node-cookbook/recipe-cat-server-1.md

 Now, open a browser and go to `http://localhost:3000/`.
 Your browser is acting as a client and trying to connect to your server.
 Just by trying to connect to that address, it has sent your server a basic http request.
 A server will usually send back some sort of default resources, like the front page of a website.
 No joy, browser!
 Your server still can't send a response back.
 However, back on the command line, your server program shows that it has received the browser's request by logging the request object to the command line.

 > Side note: If you've played around in the browser dev tools before, you may be wondering why the console.log statement prints to the command line instead of to the console in the browser, where you've probably seen output before.
-The answer is that the Node runtime environment, which is where cat-server.js is running, sends output to the command line, while JavaScript code that's running in the browser runtime environment prints console.log statements to the browser console.
-The browser and Node are two different environments which are trying to communicate through http requests.
-Right now, the browser console doesn't have access to anything that's going on in the Node runtime, because the server hasn't sent anything from Node back to the browser yet.
+The answer is that the browser and Node are two different programs on your computer.
+This is easy to lose sight of if you've looked at code projects that include both frontend and backend JavaScript in the same repo, but it's just like putting a photo and a word document in the same computer folder--they may be housed together, but they're two different things that will open in different programs.
+The Node runtime environment, which is where cat-server.js is running, sends output to the command line, while JavaScript code that's running in the browser runtime environment prints console.log statements to the browser console.
+Code running in these different environments can communicate through http requests, but right now, the browser console doesn't have access to anything that's going on in the Node runtime, because the server hasn't sent anything from Node back to the browser yet.
 In the next recipe we'll change this.
 > **XXX ADD ILLUSTRATION?**

  &nbsp;